jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 "The MIT money is gone.
 You've said that.
 I understand.
 I'm going anyway."

-"You're making a mistake."
+"You're making a mistake that will follow you for the rest of your life."

 "I'm watching someone I care about compete at the highest level.
-That's not a mistake."
+That's not a mistake.
+That's what decent people do."

-His father's voice went cold.
+His father's voice dropped lower, more menacing.
 "You have two hours to come back.
 After that, there are consequences beyond money."

-"I'm seventeen years old.
-I can travel with my adult brother.
+"I'm seventeen years old traveling with my twenty-one-year-old brother.
+That's legal.
 You can't stop me."

 "I can make your life very difficult."

-"You're already doing that."
+"You're already doing that.
+How much worse can it get?"

-The line went silent.
+The silence on the other end felt heavy, pregnant with threat.
 Then: "Your emancipation hearing is May 15th.
-You better hope you win, because you're getting nothing from me after this."
+You better hope you win, because you're getting nothing from me after this.
+Nothing."

 "I know."

 "Do you?
 Do you really understand what you're throwing away?
 Not just money.
 Your family.
 Your father.
+Your future.
 Everything."

 "I understand I'm choosing my own path.
-If you can't accept that, that's your choice, not mine."
+If you can't accept that, if you'd rather destroy me than let me make my own choices, that's your decision.
+Not mine."

 His father hung up.

-Ethan lowered the phone, hands unsteady.
+Ethan lowered the phone, hands shaking.
+He pressed them flat against his thighs, tried to steady his breathing.

-"That sounded fun," Jordan said.

-"He's furious."

-"He'll get over it.
-Or he won't.
-Either way, we're going to Toronto."
+"Well," Jordan said after a moment.
+"That was about as bad as expected."

+"He sounded... cold.
+Like he's already decided something."

+"Probably has.
+But we're already an hour out.
+We're not turning back now."

-Ethan leaned back in the seat, watching Ohio countryside replace Michigan farmland.
-His phone buzzed repeatedly—texts from his father, increasingly angry, increasingly desperate.
-He put the phone on silent and tucked it in his backpack.
+Ethan leaned back in the seat, watching Michigan landscape roll past.
+His phone buzzed repeatedly over the next hour—texts from his father, increasingly hostile, each one a variation on the same theme: come back, you're making a mistake, there will be consequences.

+He turned off his phone completely and tucked it in his backpack.

-For the next six hours, he was free.
+For the next five hours, he was free.

----
+They crossed into Canada at the Windsor-Detroit border just after 10 AM.
+The customs agent looked at their IDs, asked about the purpose of their visit.

+"Badminton tournament," Jordan said.
+"Watching a friend compete."

+"How long will you be in Canada?"

+"One night.
+Leaving tomorrow evening."

+The agent waved them through.

+Ontario looked remarkably like Michigan—flat farmland, similar weather, same highway monotony.
+But as they drove east on Highway 401, Ethan felt something shift.
+Distance from his father.
+Distance from the house that had felt like a prison.
+Every kilometer put more space between him and the life Robert had tried to force him into.

+"Feel better?"
+Jordan asked.

+"Yeah.
+Actually, yeah."

+They stopped for lunch at a Tim Hortons somewhere between London and Milton.
+The place was packed with families, highway travelers, teenagers on road trips.
+Ethan ordered a sandwich and coffee, sat in a booth by the window watching traffic stream past.

+"Five more hours and we'll be there," Jordan said, checking his phone.
+"Tournament starts at 3 PM.
+We'll have time."

+Ethan pulled out his own phone, powered it back on.
+Seventeen messages from his father.
+He deleted them all unread.
+One Signal message from Sophia: "warmup in 30 min. getting real now"

+"youre going to kill it"

+"scared"

+"you got this. ill be there cheering"

+"cant wait to see you"

+"same. two more hours"

+He put his phone away and finished his sandwich.
+The coffee was terrible but necessary.
+He hadn't slept well, anxiety about the drive and the competition and whatever his father was planning keeping him awake until past 2 AM.

+Back on the highway, the landscape started to change.
+More traffic, more urban sprawl.
+They were entering the Greater Toronto Area, one of the largest metro regions in North America.
+Office parks, strip malls, residential developments stretched for miles.

+"Toronto's huge," Ethan said.

+"Fourth largest city in North America," Jordan replied.
+"Nearly three million people in the city proper, six million in the metro.
+Makes Detroit look small."

-They hit Toronto at 1:47 PM, navigating downtown traffic to the Toronto Pan Am Sports Centre in Scarborough.
-The facility was massive, modern glass and steel, tournament banners hanging outside the entrance.
+They hit Toronto proper at 1:47 PM, navigating increasingly dense traffic toward Scarborough.
+The Toronto Pan Am Sports Centre was on the eastern edge of the city, a massive modern facility built for the 2015 Pan American Games.

 Jordan found parking while Ethan checked his phone.
-Seventeen messages from his father, three from unknown numbers that were probably scouts or lawyers.
+Twenty-one messages from his father now, three from unknown numbers that were probably scouts or lawyers.

-And one from Sophia:
-"just finished warmup"
-"semifinals at 3, court 2"
-"cant believe youre actually here"
+And one from Sophia: "just finished warmup. semifinals at 3, court 2. cant believe youre actually here"

-He typed back: "parking now. see you soon"
+He typed back: "parking now. see you in 5 min"

-Inside, the sports centre hummed with energy.
-Multiple courts, matches in progress, athletes warming up, parents and coaches clustered in viewing areas.
-Somewhere overhead, an announcer called a match score.

-Ethan found the tournament bracket posted near registration.
-Women's Singles, Elite Division.
-Semifinals: Court 1, 3 PM, Amy Chen vs. Jessica Tran.
-Court 2, 3 PM, Sophia Chen vs. Rachel Kim.

-Rachel Kim.
-Ethan recognized the name.
-Current national champion, defending her title.
-Sophia's toughest possible matchup.

-"Court 2," Jordan said, checking his phone.
-"This way."

-They made their way through the facility, following signs and crowds.
-Court 2 was surrounded by bleachers already half-full with spectators.
-On the court, athletes were finishing a men's doubles match.
+They walked toward the entrance, backpacks slung over shoulders.
+The facility was enormous—glass and steel and concrete, clean lines and modern architecture.
+Tournament banners hung outside: "Badminton Canada National Championships 2025."

+Inside was controlled chaos.

+The sports centre hummed with energy that hit Ethan like a physical force.
+The smell struck him first—a mixture of sweat, sports tape, the rubber of court shoes against polished floors, and something else he couldn't quite identify.
+Determination, maybe.
+Competition.

+Multiple badminton courts filled the massive space, matches already in progress on several.
+The distinctive *thwack* of shuttles being hit echoed through the facility, mixed with referee calls, coach instructions, and crowd reactions.
+Athletes warmed up in designated areas, their movements sharp and focused.
+Parents and coaches clustered in viewing sections, phones out, recording every moment.

+Overhead, the PA system called match updates: "Court 3, women's doubles quarterfinals now beginning.
+Court 5, men's singles semifinals in ten minutes."

+Ethan scanned the space, trying to orient himself.
+The facility was enormous—he counted at least twelve courts, all with matches or warmups happening simultaneously.
+Tournament brackets were posted near registration, showing the day's schedule.

+"There," Jordan pointed to a digital display showing court assignments.
+"Court 2.
+Women's Singles Semifinals at 3 PM."

+They navigated through the crowd toward Court 2.
+The bleachers were already half-full, parents and fans claiming good viewing spots.
+A livestream camera was being set up courtside—Badminton Canada would be streaming the semifinals and finals on YouTube, archived for coaches and scouts to review later.

+Ethan scanned the warm-up area.
+Athletes in team uniforms stretched, practiced footwork, shadow-swung their rackets.
+Team Manitoba wore blue and white.
+British Columbia was red.
+Ontario gold.
+Quebec black and white.
+Every province represented, every athlete at this level representing years of training and sacrifice.

+And then he saw her.

 Ethan scanned the warm-up area and found her.

-Sophia stretched near the court entrance, wearing Team Manitoba blue and white, hair pulled back, face focused.
-Her coach stood nearby, talking through strategy.
-She nodded, listening, but her eyes swept the crowd.
+Sophia stretched near the court entrance, wearing Team Manitoba blue and white, hair pulled back in a competition braid, face focused.
+She was checking her phone, probably looking for his text, and hadn't seen him yet.

-Looking for him.

-Ethan moved closer to the court barrier.
-When her gaze passed his direction, he raised a hand.

-She saw him.
-The focus broke into a smile, just for a second, before she controlled it back to competition mode.
-But he saw the relief, the joy, the you're really here in her expression.

-Her coach noticed the distraction, looked over, saw Ethan.
-Michael Chen's face was complex—concerned, resigned, maybe a little relieved too.

-Sophia said something to her coach, then jogged over to the barrier.

-"You came."

-"I said I would."
+For a second, Ethan just watched her.
+Two weeks since he'd seen her in person.
+Two weeks of isolation had been photographs and monitored phone calls and messages smuggled through Jordan.
+Now she was right there, twenty feet away, real and solid and—

+She looked up.
+Saw him.

+The smile that broke across her face made the six-hour drive, the furious voicemails, all of it worth it.

+She crossed the distance between them quickly, and suddenly they were hugging, fierce and relieved, her racket bag hitting his shoulder, her hair smelling like tournament venue and hotel shampoo and something that was just her.

+"You came," she said into his shoulder.

+"Always."
+His arms tightened around her.
+Two weeks of isolation breaking in one hug.
+He'd forgotten what this felt like—being close to her, being allowed to just be close without supervision or countdown timers or his father listening from another room.

+She pulled back just enough to look at him, still in his arms.
+Her eyes were bright, maybe tears held back, maybe just overwhelming relief.
+"I can't believe you're actually here."

-"I know, but after everything—" She stopped herself, glancing at Jordan.
+"I can't believe it either."
+His heart was still racing.
+"I know, but after everything—"

+She stopped herself, glancing past him.
 "Hi, Jordan."

 "Hey, Sophia.
 Go win this thing."

 "I'll try."

+Her hand was still on his arm.
+She noticed, started to pull away, but he covered her hand with his own, holding it there for a second longer.

+"How do you feel?
+Ready?"

+"Terrified.
+But less terrified now."

 The previous match ended, players shaking hands, exiting the court.
 An official called for semifinals players to take positions.

 "That's me," Sophia said.
 "I have to—"

-"Go," Ethan said.
+"Go."
+He made himself let go, even though every instinct said to hold on.
 "We'll be up there."
 He pointed to the bleachers.

-She nodded, started to turn, then stopped.
-"I'm really glad you're here."

-"I wouldn't miss this."
+"Go win."

+She grabbed her bag, squeezed his hand once more, then jogged toward the court entrance.
+Ten feet away, she looked back, grinning.

+Then Michael Chen emerged from the team area, and his expression when he saw Ethan was complicated—concern, resignation, maybe a little relief too.
+He nodded at Ethan, a small gesture that said I'm glad you're here even if this makes everything more complicated.

-She ran back to her coach, grabbed her racket, stepped onto the court.
+Sophia ran back to her coach, grabbed her racket, stepped onto the court, but Ethan could still feel the warmth of her hand in his.

 Ethan and Jordan climbed into the bleachers, finding seats with clear view of the court.
 Around them, other spectators settled in, cameras ready, coaching notes open.